-- 1. MARNING ToxiPro personal, portable gas detectors have been designed for the detection of either oxygen deficiencies or specific toxic gas accumulations.
+- B. Warnings - 1.
+AWARNING ToxiPro personal, portable gas detectors have been designed for the detection of either oxygen deficiencies or specific toxic gas accumulations.
 An alarm condition indicates the presence of a potentially life-threatening hazard and should be taken very seriously. - 2.
 MARNING In the event of an alarm condition it is important to follow established procedures.
 The safest course of action is to immediately leave the affected area, and to return only after further testing determines that the area is once again safe for entry.
 Failure to immediately leave the area may result in serious injury or death. - 3.
-AWARNING Use only Duracell Ultra #CR2, Energizer #1CR2 (EL1CR2), Sanyo #CR2 or Panasonic #CR2 in the ToxiPro. - 4.
+AWARNING Use only Panasonic #CR2 in the ToxiPro. - 4.
 AWARNING The accuracy of ToxiPro instruments equipped with toxic gas sensors should be checked periodically with known concentration calibration gas.
 Failure to check accuracy can lead to inaccurate and potentially dangerous readings.
 The ToxiPro O2 should be periodically calibrated in fresh air. - 5.
-AWARNING A sensor that cannot be calibrated or is found to be out of tolerance must be replaced immediately.
+MARNING A sensor that cannot be calibrated or is found to be out of tolerance must be replaced immediately.
 An instrument equipped with a toxic gas sensor that fails calibration may not be used until testing with known concentration test gas determines that accuracy has been restored, and the instrument is once again fit for use.
 Instruments equipped with an oxygen sensor that fail calibration may not be used until testing with fresh air determines that accuracy has been restored and the instrument is once again fit for use. - 6.
-ANARNING Do not reset the calibration gas concentration setpoints in the ToxiPro unless the concentrations of your calibration gas differ from the concentrations of the calibration gas that is normally supplied by Sperian Instrumentation for use in calibrating the ToxiPro. - 7.
-AWARNING Use of non-standard calibration gas and/or calibration kit components when calibrating the ToxiPro can lead to dangerously inaccurate readings and may void the standard Sperian Instrumentation warranty.

-Sperian Instrumentation offers calibration kits and long-lasting cylinders of test gas specifically developed for easy calibration.
-Customers are strongly urged to use only Sperian Instrumentation calibration materials when calibrating the ToxiPro. - 8.
-WARNING Substitution of components may impair intrinsic safety. - 9.
+WARNING Do not reset the calibration gas concentration setpoints in the ToxiPro unless the concentrations of your calibration gas differ from the concentrations of the calibration gas that is normally supplied by Honeywell Analytics for use in calibrating the ToxiPro. - 7.
+AWARNING Use of non-standard calibration gas and/or calibration kit components when calibrating the ToxiPro can lead to dangerously inaccurate readings and may void the standard Honeywell Analytics warranty.
+Honeywell Analytics offers calibration kits and long-lasting cylinders of test gas specifically developed for easy calibration.
+Customers are strongly urged to use only Honeywell Analytics calibration materials when calibrating the ToxiPro. - 8.
+MARNING Substitution of components may impair intrinsic safety. - 9.
 AWARNING For safety reasons the ToxiPro must be operated by qualified personnel only.
 Read, understand and follow the directions set forth in this reference manual before operating the ToxiPro. - 10.
 AWARNING The ToxiPro has been tested for intrinsic safety in Explosive Gas/AIR (max.
 21.0% O2).